mat-afk/password-generator/README.md

 # Password Generator

-Login page with a custom password generator.
+Register page with a custom password generator.